 Meetings

 We are looking for new committee members.
-Get in touch for more info.

-The major opportunity facing Kāpiti-Mana is the protection of habitats (forests and wetlands) and the connections between habitats (eco-corridors) as land that was farmland is converted to residential.
-Examples are the land alongside Taupo Swamp, and around Ngā Manu.
-Another opportunity is the sensible use of what was Perkins Farm near Paekakariki.
-And finally stopping the farming of peatlands in Queen Elizabeth Park.
+The major conservation opportunities facing Kāpiti are the protection of habitats (forests and wetlands) and the connections between habitats (eco-corridors) as land that was farmland is converted to residential.
+Examples are the land alongside Taupō Swamp, and around Ngā Manu.
+Another opportunity is the sensible use of what was Perkins Farm near Paekākāriki, and finally stopping the farming of peatlands in Queen Elizabeth Park.
 They need to be re-flooded to stop their substantial carbon emissions and then restored as wetlands.
+There are so many fantastic forests and wetlands in Kapiti and Mana that you could find one close to where you live.

 Get involved